-The Company's current liquidity remains strong, with the Company being able to complete a U.S. private placement of senior notes which funded on October 28, 2021 (see note 21).
+The Company's current liquidity has reduced liquidity risk, with the Company being able to complete a subordinated hybrid note offering which funded on September 9, 2022 (see note 22).
 Additionally, the Company also continues to have available committed credit facilities to draw upon as described below.

-At December 31, 2021, the Company had undrawn bank credit facilities and operating lines of credit and demand facilities, totalling \$1,062 million (2020 - \$991 million), of which \$729 million is committed to 2026 (2020 - \$798 million committed to 2024).
+At December 31, 2022, the Company had undrawn bank credit facilities and operating lines of credit and demand facilities, totaling \$820 million (2021 - \$1,062 million), of which \$569 million is committed to 2027 (2021 - \$729 million committed to 2026).

 The Company has a shelf prospectus under which it may raise funds in the form of debt or equity, subject to market conditions.
-At December 31, 2021, Capital Power has a Canadian shelf prospectus, which expires in June 2022, under which it may raise up to \$3 billion collectively in common shares of the Company, preference shares of the Company, subscription receipts exchangeable for common shares and/or other securities of the Company, and debt securities of the Company.
+At December 31, 2022, Capital Power has a Canadian short-form base shelf prospectus, which expires in July 2024.
+Under the short-form base shelf prospectus, Capital Power may issue an unlimited number of common shares, preferred shares, and subscription receipts exchangeable for common shares and/or other securities of the Company and/or debt securities, including up to \$2 billion of medium-term notes by way of a prospectus supplement.